MIROC-DOC/model_description/org/md_enorg/p-dif.md

 ### Basic Formula for Flux Calculations

-The vertical diffuse flux in the atmosphere is ,
-Using the diffusion coefficient TERM00004, it is evaluated as follows.
+The vertical diffuse flux in the atmosphere is evaluated by using the diffusion coefficient TERM00830 as follows

-     EQ=00000.

-     EQ=00001.

-     EQ=00002.

-     EQ=00003.
+     EQ=00305.

+     EQ=00306.

+     EQ=00307.

+     EQ=00308.

 ### Richardson Number.

-The standard for atmospheric stratospheric stability, Bulk Richardson number TERM00005 is
+The bulk Richardson number (TERM00831), which is the benchmark for atmospheric stratification stability, is

-     EQ=00004.

-. defined by .
-Here, TERM00006 represents TERM00007.
+     EQ=00309.

-The TERM00008 is based on the hydrostatic pressure equation,
+defined by Here, TERM00832 represents TERM00833.
+Also, TERM00834 is defined by the hydrostatic pressure equation,

-     EQ=00005.
+     EQ=00310.

-The flux Ricahrdson number TERM00009 is ,
+Flux Ricahrdson number TERM00835 is ,

-     EQ=00006.
+     EQ=00311.

 However,

-     EQ=00020.
-     EQ=00020.
-     EQ=00020.
-     EQ=00020.
-     EQ=00020.
-     EQ=00020.

-     EQ=00007.

-     EQ=00008.
+     EQ=00325.
+     EQ=00325.
+     EQ=00325.
+     EQ=00325.
+     EQ=00325.
+     EQ=00325.

+     EQ=00312.

+     EQ=00313.

-The relationship between the TERM00010 and the TERM00011 is illustrated in this figure, Figure [p-dif:rib-rif\]] (#p-dif:rib-rif).
+The relationship between TERM00836 and TERM00837 is illustrated in the figure[#p-dif:rib-rif]](#p-dif:rib-rif).

 ### Diffusion Coefficient.

-The diffusion coefficient is ,
-For each layer boundary (TERM00012 level) ,
+The diffusion coefficients are given for each layer boundary (TERM00838 level) as follows.
-It is given as follows.

-     EQ=00021.
-     EQ=00021.
+     EQ=00326.
+     EQ=00326.

-Here, TERM00015 and TERM00015 are,
+Here, TERM00841 and TERM00841 are

-     EQ=00009.

-     EQ=00010.
+     EQ=00314.

+     EQ=00315.

 with ,

-     EQ=00022.
-     EQ=00022.
+     EQ=00327.
+     EQ=00327.

-TERM00016 is a mixing distance, according to Blakadar (1962),
+TERM00842 is a mixing distance, according to Blakadar (1962),

-     EQ=00011.

-Take.
+     EQ=00316.

-TERM00017 is a Kárman constant.
-The current standard value is TERM00018 m.
+Take the following.
+TERM00843 is the Kárman constant.
+The current standard value is TERM00844 m.

-If TERM00019 and TERM00019 are shown as functions of TERM00020, Figure [p-dif:smsh-rif\]] (#p-dif:smsh-rif).

 ### Calculating Flux.

 Using the above, we calculate the fluxes and flux derivatives.

-     EQ=00012.

-     EQ=00013.

-     EQ=00014.

-     EQ=00015.

-     EQ=00016.

-     EQ=00017.

-     EQ=00018.

-     EQ=00019.
+     EQ=00317.

+     EQ=00318.

+     EQ=00319.

+     EQ=00320.

+     EQ=00321.

+     EQ=00322.

+     EQ=00323.

+     EQ=00324.

 ### Minimum Diffusion Coefficient.

 In the very stable case, the above estimate gives zero as the diffusion coefficient.
-As it is, the model's behavior can be modified in various ways Set a suitable minimum value as it will have a negative effect.
-The current standard values are the same for all fluxes and TERM00022 0.15 TERM00023/s
+If this value is used as it is, various adverse effects on the behavior of the model are observed.
+The current standard value is TERM00848 0.15 TERM00849/s, which is common to all fluxes.

 ### Other Notes.

-I'm calling the shallow cumulus convection `MODULE:[SHLCOF]`, By default, this is a dummy.
+We call shallow cumulus convection `MODULE:[SHLCOF]`, which is a dummy by default.